gordonforce/debian-java-development-environment/README.md

  * Homebrew

 ##### Configuration
- * Clone this project to $HOME/.local/dev-env/ using GitHub credentials for Git CLI
+ * Clone this project to $HOME/.local/dev-env/ using GitHub credentials for Git CLI.

 #### Dependencies